Yan Gomes Preview, Player Props: Cubs vs. Royals

 Yan Gomes At The Plate

-- Gomes is batting .266 with 13 doubles, two triples, nine home runs and 14 walks.
+- Gomes has 14 doubles, two triples, nine home runs and 14 walks while hitting .269.

-- Gomes has picked up an RBI in 39.0% of his games this season, with more than one RBI in 12.2% of his games.
-He has also produced three or more runs in two contests.
+- In 32 games this year (38.6%), Gomes has picked up an RBI, and in 10 of those games (12.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- In 27 of 82 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 28 of 83 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.